pioneercoders/tutorials/programs/java/statements.md

 <details>
-<summary>Write a program to print given divisible by 3 or 7.</summary>
+<summary>Write a program to print given number divisible by 3 or 7.</summary>
 <p>

 ```java